AckeeDevOps/gitlabci-templates/templates/backend/nodejs/docker/README.md

 **`.ciLint`** performs `npm run ci-lint` with, `only` directive has to be specified in the main pipeline file.

+**`.deployBranchDevelopmentSecrets`** deploys application (from `development` branch) to GKE using Helm.
+This job is built around [Ackee/helmer-gke](https://github.com/AckeeDevOps/helmer-gke) which contains Helm binary and also simplifies GKE authentication.

 ## Example pipelines

 ### Pipeline for Deployment and Merge Requests